Login

 The Bottom Line

 Learning how to clean your bong will go a long way to protect your health and keep your device in top shape for years.
-A well-made bong can last a lifetime with proper care and maintenance, so don’t forget to give your bong a regular clean and replace your bong water daily.
+A well-made bong can last a lifetime with proper care and maintenance, so don’t forget to clean it regularly and replace your bong water daily.
 The more you clean it, the less often you’ll need to do a deep clean.

 Connect with a licensed physician online in minutes.